 KCC employees have the opportunity to apply for a Program Initiative Grant through the KCC Foundation.
 These grants are awarded yearly based on innovative concepts, the grant’s ability to directly impact students and the connection between the College and Foundation missions.
-Applicants must be employees of KCC and submit a Program Inititative Grant Guidelines and Application, which is available through the link and in the Foundation office.
-The next deadline is October 1, 2019, so mark your calendars!
+Grants are awarded based on availability of funds.
+Applicants must be employees of KCC and submit a Program Initiative Grant Guidelines and Application.
+The Program Initiative Grant is due annually on April 15 and October 15.

 College projects supported by the KCC Foundation for 2021-2022:

 Women’s Network Lending Library